New 2020 Cold Beauty Cold Brewed Green Tea from 90-100 Year Old Wild Tea Trees

 Regular priceSale price

 This cold brewed tea easily tops our list of favorite warm weather beverages.
 It is crisp, extremely refreshing with a melon finish and nicely calming.
 Want some more good news?
 Since the only contents are tea and water you don’t get any ‘sugar mouth’ after swallowing.
 What you do get is the icy smooth texture and light crisp flavors of melon, green apple and pine.
 Do you want even more good news?
 This tea comes from wild green tea trees that are between 90-100 years old, which is extraordinarily rare for green tea.
-Trees that old produce far more interesting flavor, fragrance and antioxidant molecules than young, cultivated trees could ever imagine.
+Trees that old produce far more interesting flavor, fragrance and wild tea tree feeling than young, cultivated trees could ever imagine.

 The tea is from the first spring pick, but priced like a tea harvested in the off season as they take both the inner bud and the first tender leaves making it quite affordable.
 It certainly can be brewed hot, but truly shines when one mixes 1T of leaves with 1 quart/1 liter of cool water placed overnight in the refrigerator.
 Next day strain and drink.
 Second infusion with half the amount of water for 2 hours at room temperature yields even more goodness.
 If you are pressed for time, doing the first infusion at room temperature will shorten the brewing time to 2 hours.
 On a really hot day add in some ice cubes made from the tea for maximum chill effect without diluting the flavor.